Rockford Unit 6 Bylaws

 Section 2

-Executive inactive dues shall be one-half (1/2) of regular dues.
+Executive inactive dues shall be one-half (1/2) of regular dues plus Five Dollars ($5.00).
 Retirees shall pay no dues.
-Regular dues shall be 1 1/4% (1.25%) of a starting Patrolman's pay.
+Regular dues shall be no more than two percent (2%) of a starting Patrolman's pay.
 Paid in twenty-six (26) payments per year, bi-weekly.
-Local dues shall be used to pay each members state dues.
-Dues paid by the President, Vice-President, Secretary, and the Treasurer shall be reimbursed annually beginning with the second payday in April 2003, and each second pay day in April thereafter.
+Membership dues, along with VEBA dues (Article VI, Section 3.4), shall not exceed a total of five percent (5%) of a starting Patrolman’s pay.
+These dues may be adjusted by a vote of the Board of Directors within the limits set forth.
+Local dues shall be used to pay each member’s state dues.
+Dues paid by the President, Vice-President, Secretary, and the Treasurer shall be reimbursed annually in April.
 Should any of the aforementioned not complete their term of office, they shall be entitled to a prorated reimbursement.

 Section 3